ssamuroff/telegraph_headline_generator/README.md

-Realistic Daily Telegraph opinion pieces, on the command line!
+Generate realistic headlines for Daily Telegraph opinion pieces, on the command line!

 ## Usage